Eugenics in the United States: Early proponents

 In the Deep South, women's associations played an important role in rallying support for eugenic legal reform.
 Eugenicists recognized the political and social influence of southern clubwomen in their communities, and used them to help implement eugenics across the region.
 Between 1915 and 1920, federated women's clubs in every state of the Deep South had a critical role in establishing public eugenic institutions that were segregated by sex.
 For example, the Legislative Committee of the Florida State Federation of Women's Clubs successfully lobbied to establish a eugenic institution for the individuals with intellectual disabilities that was segregated by sex.
-Their aim was to separate mentally retarded men and women in order to prevent them from breeding more "feebleminded" individuals.
+Their aim was to separate intellectually disabled men and women in order to prevent them from breeding more "feebleminded" individuals.

 Public acceptance in the U.S. led to various state legislatures working to establish eugenic initiatives.
 Beginning with Connecticut in 1896, many states enacted marriage laws with eugenic criteria, prohibiting anyone who was "epileptic, imbecile or feeble-minded" from marrying.
 The first state to introduce a compulsory sterilization bill was Michigan in 1897 – although the proposed law failed to garner enough votes by legislators to be adopted, it did set the stage for other sterilization bills.
 Eight years later, Pennsylvania's state legislators passed a sterilization bill that was vetoed by the governor.
 Indiana became the first state to enact sterilization legislation in 1907, followed closely by Washington, California, and Connecticut in 1909.
 Sterilization rates across the country were relatively low (California being the sole exception) until the 1927 Supreme Court case Buck v.
-Bell, which upheld under the U.S. Constitution the forced sterilization of patients at a Virginia home for those who were seen as mentally retarded.
+Bell, which upheld under the U.S. Constitution the forced sterilization of patients at a Virginia home for those who were seen as intellectually disabled.